nippip/terraform-google-nat-gateway/SECURITY.md

 * Confirm the problem and determine the affected versions.
 * Audit code to find any potential similar problems.
 * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible to the project.
-* Patch releases are sent to * maybe some email list, or ???*.
+* Patch releases are sent to *maybe some email list, or ???.*

 #### Encryption key for `security@provenance.io`